People underestimate intuition. If your gut tells you something is off, don’t ignore it.

 Two similar services are Vault and Hide It Pro, which were created to store photos and video and protect them with a PIN.
 They also function similarly to cloud services like Google Drive, Dropbox, Microsoft OneDrive, and Apple’s iCloud, but security is their top priority.

-Be sure to think out of the online cloud box.
+Be sure to think outside of the online cloud box.
 Check Amazon Prime because you get a free photo vault as part of your membership.

 7. Check the phone’s locations

-As we become more reliant on GPS, you may also want to peek at your spouse’s location history.
-For Google users, the “previous destinations” menu option on the navigation system may chronicle your spouse’s movements; for Android users, the Google Timeline feature (found in the Google Maps app or Google Maps online) functions similarly.
+As we rely more on GPS, you may also want to peek at your spouse’s location history.
+For Google users, the “previous destinations” menu option on the navigation system may chronicle your spouse’s movements; for Android users, the Google Timeline feature (found in the Google Maps app or online) functions similarly.

 If your spouse uses an iPhone, there is one place to be sure to look.
 Many people don’t even know this treasure trove of tracking exists.

-You can find an iPhone user’s frequent locations in Settings, Privacy, Location Services, System Services and then Significant Locations.
+You can find an iPhone user’s frequent locations in Settings, Privacy & Security, Location Services, System Services and then Significant Locations.
 It takes a fair amount of effort to disable or delete these types of settings consistently, so if they are up to no good, you’re likely to find something.

 8. Go through the trash